kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

   echo samtools sort -n -@${cpu} -o ${inter}/${prefix}.nsort.bam ${inter}/${prefix}.bam &
   samtools sort -n -@${cpu} -o ${inter}/${prefix}.nsort.bam ${inter}/${prefix}.bam &
 done
+wait
+echo SORT DONE
 ~~~
 {: .bash}

 Make the script executable and run.
 This script will take some time to run.
+If you open a second terminal and type `top`, you should see `samtools running` once you have deployed the script.
 ~~~
 $ chmod +x bam_sort.sh
 $ cd ~/data/FlyCURE/results/bwa_out